zeke2997/PRGen/README.md

 **2. Non-Interpolative Resampling:** Variable regions are mapped to a fixed length $L^*$ using a nearest-neighbor rounding formula (Eq.
 1).
 The example highlights how source bytes are selected without interpolation, preserving original values.
 **3. Entropy Profiling & Layout Inference:** The entropy profile $H(t)$ defines `CAT` (structural) and `FREE` (variable) stripes.
 This layout is frozen after training.
 **4. Test-Time Alignment & Fallback:** Misalignments on unseen test data do not break the model; they manifest as `[ESC]` sequences in rigid `CAT` stripes or as increased Out-of-Support Byte Rate (OSBR) in `FREE` regions.

+# 3. Supplementary Experiment: Discriminator-Based Validation
+To assess the structural validity of PRGen-generated payloads in the absence of proprietary device emulators, we conducted a task-facing discriminator evaluation.
+This experiment was designed to determine whether a standard machine learning classifier could distinguish between real-world traffic and payloads synthesized by PRGen.
+We constructed a strictly balanced binary classification dataset consisting of 10,000 ground-truth payloads sampled from the held-out test set and 10,000 generated payloads conditioned on the corresponding interaction contexts.

+We trained a Random Forest classifier (100 estimators) to differentiate between the two classes.
+To ensure a rigorous evaluation, we employed comprehensive feature engineering using byte-level n-grams (ranging from 1-gram to 3-gram) vectorized via TF-IDF, capturing both atomic byte distributions and local protocol patterns.
+The model was evaluated using 5-fold cross-validation.

+The discriminator achieved an F1-score of 0.54, a result marginally above the random-guess baseline of 0.50.
+This near-random performance indicates that even with rich sequential features, the classifier failed to find consistent decision boundaries to separate real from generated samples.
+These results confirm that PRGen successfully models the implicit grammar of proprietary protocols, producing payloads that possess the same structural and statistical characteristics as genuine traffic.